 In my opinion, any kind of type or categorization theory is not made to forcefully condition ourselves to behave according to our types but to identify our strengths to overcome our weaknesses.

 This part will address my personal experience of being an INTJ and the confusion of being labeled as other type besides INTJ.
 I see many people having the same issue.
 So I hope this will erase some confusion for many.
-In later parts I will discuss my own techniques.
+In later parts I will discuss my own personal development techniques.

 The first time I was introduced with Jungian Cognitive Functions and MBTI in a psychology class during my engineering undergrad.
 I am very much into engineering but since I love art, history, theater and psychology- I took these classes to fulfill my general education requirements.
 And I had a lot of fun learning about human psychology and behavior.
 I took the official typology test as well as many other personality type tests and I tested as an INTJ all the time.
 I did not put much thought about it during that time except for the fact that I found the result more insightful about myself.
 There are other types of personality tests but I find Jungian types more useful because of the use of cognitive functions.